Microscopic quasifission dynamics of the ${}^{54}\text{Cr}+{}^{243}\text{Am}$ reaction: SUMMARY AND CONCLUSIONS

-In summary, our microscopic study reveals that the manifestation of shell effects in the final QF fragments is a dynamical outcome sensitively dependent on both the initial orientation and the incident energy.
-A systematic mapping of this energy dependence is crucial for identifying optimal incident energies, where the system show suppressed shell influence, thereby enhancing the fusion probability in future experiments.
-Achieving true predictive power, however, will require a deeper physical understanding of the origin of this energy dependence and further investigations.
+In summary, our microscopic study reveals that the manifestation of shell effects in the final QF fragments is a dynamical outcome that depends sensitively on both the initial orientation and the incident energy.
+The present energy-window feature has been identified within the tip-tip analysis using the SLy5 functional, and its generality with respect to other orientations and energy density functionals remains to be clarified.